benabijah/EHR/README.md

 progression is an important step towards policy implementation to mitigate its effects.
 In this study, we employ a data-driven approach to examine the longitudinal paths of diabetes progression among Medicare members.
-We will analyze synthetic claims data obtained from the Centers for Medicare and Medicaid Services (CMS) from 2022 through 2025 for a cohort of 3172 prediabetes patients diagnosed of prediabetes in 2022 and followed up for their transition to diabetes with(out) complications.
-Transitions between specific states will be modeled using Cox proportional hazards model incorporating demographic factors and other comorbidities.
-Furthermore, a subgroup analysis will be performed to delineate differences in progression by sex and specific age categories.
+We will analyze synthetic claims data obtained from the Centers for Medicare and Medicaid Services (CMS) from 2022 through 2025 for a cohort of 3,172 prediabetes patients diagnosed of prediabetes in 2022 and followed up for their transition to diabetes with(out) complications.
+Transitions between specific states is modeled using continuous-time multi-state models incorporating demographic factors and other comorbidities.
+Furthermore, we conduct subgroup analysis to delineate differences in progression by sex and specific age categories.

 **Keywords**: *Medicare claims, diabetes, disease progression, survival analysis, multistate models*